nobodyhere4/YAMS/docs/README.md

 ---
 description: >-
-  Welcome to Yet Another Mechanism Systems!
+  Welcome to Yet Another Mechanism System!
 A modern and easy solution to mechanism programming!
 layout:
   width: wide